 As well as being beautiful, sunflowers are useful -- their seeds are healthy and can be used in many delicious recipes.
 If you're growing sunflowers for the seed, wait until the heads of the sunflowers have begun to droop, and the seeds have turned yellow.
 At this point, you can cut off the whole head.

 It's especially important to use organic products if you're planning to bring the flowers into your house, and even more so if you want to consume the sunflower seeds.
-Only use non-toxic preparations that are free from harmful chemicals.
-EARTH’S ALLY Insect and Disease Control products are OMRI Listed® and safe for use on consumables.
+Non-toxic solutions that are free from harsh chemicals, like Earth's Ally Insect Control and Disease Control sprays, are OMRI Listed® for use in organic gardening and safe for use on consumables.